Mike Kasberg

 control sdx6_crypt

 2. Setup LVM inside our encrypted partition for a data volume and swap space.
-It’s good that our swap space is inside the encrypted partition because of data that could be there when the system suspends.
+It’s good that our swap space is inside the encrypted partition because data could be there when the system suspends.
 Also, for suspend/hibernate to work, you should have at least as much swap space as memory.
 My laptop has 8G memory, so I’ll create 8G swap space.5

 # pvcreate /dev/mapper/sdx6_crypt